-The Last Decade: Shifting Priorities and Opinions
+The Last Decade: Shifting Priorities and Opinions About the CMO Role

 - The end of single-channel marketing